 Chronic hepatitis is suspected in patients with any of the following:

 Previously diagnosed acute hepatitis

-In addition, to identify asymptomatic patients, the CDC recommends testing of all adults ≥ 18 years at least once.
+In addition, to identify asymptomatic patients, the Centers for Disease Control (CDC) recommends testing of all adults ≥ 18 years at least once for hepatitis C.

 Liver tests are needed if not previously done and include serum alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase, and bilirubin.

 Aminotransferase elevations are the most characteristic laboratory abnormalities (ALT normal values: 29 to 33 IU/L [0.48 to 55 microkat/L] for males and 19 to 25 IU/L [0.32 to 0.42 microkat/L] for females [ 1 Diagnosis reference Chronic hepatitis is hepatitis that lasts > 6 months.
 Common causes include hepatitis B and C viruses, nonalcoholic steatohepatitis (NASH), alcohol-related liver disease, and autoimmune liver... read more ]).
 ALT is usually higher than AST.
 Aminotransferase levels can be normal during chronic hepatitis if the disease is quiescent, particularly with HCV infection and nonalcoholic fatty liver disease Nonalcoholic Fatty Liver Disease (NAFLD) Fatty liver is excessive accumulation of lipid in hepatocytes.
 Nonalcoholic fatty liver disease (NAFLD) includes simple fatty infiltration (a benign condition called fatty liver), whereas nonalcoholic... read more (NAFLD).